Family and friends continue search for man missing since New Year’s Eve

 SACRAMENTO, Calif.
 (KTXL) — The search continues for Alex Holden, the 25-year-old Sacramento man who has been missing since the morning of New Year’s Eve.

-Alex’s father, Greene County Judge Calvin Holden, flew into Sacramento to help in the search efforts for his son.
+Alex’s father, Calvin Holden, flew into Sacramento from Australia to help in the search efforts for his son.

 “It’s been hard.
 We keep hoping every day that he comes home.
 Each day that goes by makes it harder because it’s like, OK, we don’t know why he’s not coming home,” Calvin Holden told FOX40.